cssaritama/Applied-Data-Science-Capstone/spacex-analysis/README.md

 ### **Repository Structure**
 The repository is organized as follows:

-├── notebooks/               # Jupyter notebooks for data analysis and modeling │   ├── data_collection.ipynb
-│   ├── data_wrangling.ipynb
-│   ├── eda.ipynb
+├── notebooks/ # Jupyter notebooks for data analysis and modeling │ ├── data_collection.ipynb # Notebook for collecting data from APIs and web scraping │ ├── data_wrangling.ipynb # Notebook for cleaning and preprocessing the raw data │ ├── eda.ipynb # Notebook for exploratory data analysis (EDA)
-│   └── predictive_modeling.ipynb
+│ └── predictive_modeling.ipynb # Notebook for building and evaluating predictive models
-├── scripts/                 # Python scripts for automation and deployment │   ├── data_cleaning.py
+├── scripts/ # Python scripts for automation and deployment │ ├── data_cleaning.py # Script to automate data cleaning tasks
-│   └── dashboard_app.py
+│ └── dashboard_app.py # Script to run the Plotly Dash interactive dashboard
-├── data/                    # Raw and processed datasets │   ├── raw_data.csv
+├── data/ # Raw and processed datasets
+│ ├── raw_data.csv # Raw dataset collected from SpaceX API and other sources
-│   └── cleaned_data.csv
+│ └── cleaned_data.csv # Processed dataset after data wrangling
-├── presentation.pdf          # Final presentation summarizing the project
+├── presentation.pdf # Final presentation summarizing the project findings
-├── README.md                 # This file
-└── requirements.txt          # List of Python dependencies
+├── README.md # This file containing an overview of the project └── requirements.txt # List of Python dependencies required to run the code
 ---

 ### **Tools and Libraries**